The maxim ‘the customer is always right’ has never been more important than it is today.

 An organisation’s success is increasingly based on their speed and ability to understand and then react to a customer’s individual needs, which today often relies on the use of powerful digital platforms.

 In reality, however, the average organisation can actually achieve a great deal in terms of improving customer experience (CX) without making big investments in new technologies and by utilising the tools that might even already be a part of their existing subscriptions: Microsoft’s business intelligence platform ‘Power BI’.

-It’s fair to say that conversations about extracting business and market insights from customer and operational data have been dominated by exciting-sounding concepts like big data, artificial intelligence (AI) and machine learning (ML), but business intelligence technologies are commonly a far better place to start.
+It’s fair to say that conversations about extracting business and market insights from customer and operational data have been dominated by exciting-sounding concepts like big data, artificial intelligence (AI) and machine learning (ML), but business intelligence software technologies are commonly a far better place to start.
 Of course, organisations with massive numbers of customers and transactions, as well as deep pockets, can afford to invest in complex bespoke artificial intelligence and machine learning systems.
-However, for the rest of us, powerful technologies such as Microsoft Power BI are available for as little as $12 per month, come with much reduced timelines in-terms of implementation, and will enable you to achieve huge leaps forward by operating in the ‘real world’ environment in which your organisation already exists.
+However, for the rest of us, powerful BI tools such as Microsoft Power BI are available for as little as $12 per month, come with much-reduced timelines in-terms of implementation, and will enable you to achieve huge leaps forward by operating in the ‘real world’ environment in which your organisation already exists.

 For all the talk about technology creating new expectations and possibilities around customer service, we all know that change has been a slow process for many.

 For example, it might surprise you to know how common it is for organisations to not know how many customers or service users they actually have, let alone have any sophisticated understanding of them.